Click me!

 For that reason, a simplistic small business approach to glocalization starts with observation.
 Here are five steps to help your business adopt a Glocal approach in less than 24 hours.

-1. Review your company’s historical sales data and identify the top markets or localities in which your customers reside.
+Review your company’s historical sales data and identify the top markets or localities in which your customers reside.
 Then seek to better understand the local markets.
 If you understand the profile of your customers, intrinsically you’ll be able to serve them better.

-2. You don’t need expensive research to get started.
+You don’t need expensive research to get started.
 If you run an online business, or capture basic business card data from your customers, download your sales data into an excel document and create a simple pivot table of your customer’s zip codes for a defined period.
 Make a list of the top 10 zip codes and review the correlating sales data.

-4. Get started by using Esri’s Tapestry Segmentation, a system for classifying U.S. residential neighborhoods into 65 unique market segments based on socioeconomic and demographic characteristics.
+Get started by using Esri’s Tapestry Segmentation, a system for classifying U.S. residential neighborhoods into 65 unique market segments based on socioeconomic and demographic characteristics.
 Cross reference your findings with Nieseln’s PRIZM Segmentation System to fine tune your local market assumptions.

-5. Armed with these new powerful and profitable customer insights, you can fine tune your marketing strategy.
-For example, if a majority of your marketing budget is placed in online marketing – email marketing, lead generation, SEO/SEM, social media, pay-per-click or content marketing you can easily begin to tailor your communications to geographically target these localities better, and possibly drive additional revenue from like-minded customers.
+For example, if a majority of your marketing budget is placed in online marketing – email marketing, lead generation, SEO/SEM, social media, pay-per-click advertising or content marketing you can easily begin to tailor your communications to geographically target these localities better, and possibly drive additional revenue from like-minded customers.

 Glocalization is not just for behemoth multinational corporations.
-Every startup and small business should begin to build local roots.
+Every startup and small business should begin to build local market roots.

 To better understand the theory in practice, McDonald’s markets a popular menu item – the McLobster.
 While many people across the U.S. are unfamiliar with it (including myself) – it’s a highly popular menu staple in New England and Canada.
 This is a prime example of a global company, “thinking globally and acting locally.”